-I live in rural Virginia Beach near the NC state line, an area rich in history.
-Our family's Virginia Century Farm has been passed down for 6 generations, and my youngest child was actually born here on the farm!
+Coming from rural Virginia Beach our family's Virginia Century Farm has been passed down for 6 generations, and my youngest child was actually born here on the farm!
 When you see "VINE" on a Virginia map that's us!
 My great-great-grandparents ran the Vine Post Office (photo above) inside their general store.
 The original site is steps away from my home.

 In addition to the farm a lot of cherished items were also passed down, including a huge wooden trunk made by my great-great-great-uncle as an over-sized tool box for his job as a coffin builder.
 A timely visit to my grandmother's house in the 1980s saved a straw fan she threw in the trash as "old and no good."
 She said it was her great-grandmother's church fan!
 I also have several handmade quilts from that great-grandmother.